sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/README.md

 ---

 ### 4. C++ STL Containers
-This folder contains **35 STL container and algorithm exercises** integrated with object detection tasks.
+This folder contains **35 STL container and algorithm exercises** integrated with object detection tasks and All exercises can be found under their respective directories.

 Sections include:
 * [Sequential Containers (Vector, List, Array)](STL/1.%20Sequential%20Containers%20(Vector,%20List,%20Array)) → bounding box storage, tracking with `std::list`, resizing with `std::vector`.